AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 An ignition interlock (often simply called an interlock) is a small breathalyzer device for your car.

 Before starting the car, the driver must breathe into a mouthpiece on the interlock.
 The interlock measures the amount of alcohol in the driver’s breath and, if it’s too high, prevents the engine from starting.
-Drunk drivers guilty of a drunk driving offense are often required to install an interlock in their car, requiring a blow pattern before the car will start.
+Drivers with DUIs are often required to install an interlock in their car, requiring a blow pattern before the car will start.

 How Does an Ignition Interlock Work?